-SUV and trucks can differ from some other vehicles in a few noticeable ways.
+SUVs and trucks can differ from some other vehicles in a few noticeable ways.
 Your vehicle may be:

 - Higher to allow higher load carrying capacity and to allow it to travel over rough terrain without getting hung up or damaging underbody components. - Shorter to give it the capability to approach inclines and drive over the crest of a hill without getting hung up or damaging underbody components.
-All other things held equal, a shorter wheelbase may make your vehicle quicker to respond to steering into
+All other things held equal, a shorter wheelbase may make your vehicle quicker to respond to steering inputs than a vehicle with a longer wheelbase.

-• Narrower - to provide greater maneuverability in tight spaces, particularly in off-road use.
+Narrower - to provide greater maneuverability in tight spaces, particularly in off-road use.

-As a result of the above dimensional differences, SUV's and trucks often will have a higher center of gravity and a greater difference in center of gravity between the loaded and unloaded condition.
+As a result of the above dimensional differences, SUVs and trucks often will have a higher center of gravity and a greater difference in center of gravity between the loaded and unloaded condition.